Teaching About Workers Compensation Rights and Benefits

-So I was honored to speak to members of Laborers Local 657 recently, a union of people working in construction, on trash trucks.
-Earning a living doing physical, difficult work.
+So I've been honored to speak to members of local Labor Unions: people working in construction, on trash trucks, in maintenance.
+These hard-working people are earning a living doing physical, difficult work.

 I tell everyone that workers comp is about protecting your future rights.
 Here is some of what I talked about with Local 657:

 1. Report the injury/tell your supervisor and doctors how it happened.